Angelina sedum

 Sedum 'Angelina'

 Angelina sedum (Sedum 'Angelina') is a groundcover suited to the Colorado Front Range.
-It matures to about 3–6 in tall and 12–24 in wide, needs low water, and prefers full sun to part.
+It matures to about 3–6 in tall and 12–24 in wide, needs low water, and prefers full sun to partial shade.
 Chartreuse needle-like succulent foliage; spreads quickly.
 Coral-orange winter color is the bonus.

 Photos